Walpersberg: Post-war use

 Following destruction of much of the structure by the Soviets, the remaining galleries under the Walpersberg were used as storage space for a fruit and vegetable warehouse during the 1950s.
 Later, from the 1960s, a part of the Walpersberg mine system was used by VEB Geological Research West for the storage of core samples.

 From 1974 until 1989, the Walpersberg was part of East Germany's Department of Defence storage complex KL-22, with ammunition, weapons, and other military supplies being stored there.
 The Bundeswehr later used the property until 1997, at which point high operating costs necessitated closure of the facility.

 Every year, around 8 May, ceremonies take place in the communities surrounding the Walpersberg to commemorate the 2,000 forced labourers who died at the Walpersberg.
 It is a tradition that former forced labourers of REIMAHG from abroad attend these ceremonies.

-In the Kahla town museum, an exhibition dedicated to the "REIMAHG" factory, the camps, forced labor and the liberation by the US Army can be visited (www.kahla.de).
+Two permanent museum sites present the history of the underground armaments factory “REIMAHG”: an exhibition at the Kahla Town Museum and the Documentation Center of the Geschichts- und Forschungsverein Walpersberg e.
+V. in Großeutersdorf.
+Both museums address the construction and function of the underground factory, the system of camps, forced labor, and the liberation in 1945 by the U.S. Army.

+In addition, the association offers regular guided tours at the historical sites on and around the Walpersberg.
+Up-to-date information on guided tours and dates is provided online.